All Episodes

 What is the name of your website?

-It is the people'scube.com.
+It is thepeople'cube.com.

-And a lot of people already know about it, but uh I thought the mention would not hurt.
+And a lot of people already know about it, but I thought the mention would not hurt.

 It's sort of like a Stalinist version of the onion.

-Stalinist version of the cartoon.
+A Stalinist version of the ONI.

 That cartoon is a sample.

-Okay, so it's it's uh it's www.peeplescube.com.
+Okay, so it's www.peoplescube.com.

-Is there any people'scube.com.
+Is there any thepeople'scube.com?

-Free or the people's cube.
+Free or the?

 Right.